Cocktail skewer

-A cocktail skewer or cocktail stick is a short cylindrical stick, made of wood, that has a somewhat sharp point on both ends.
+A cocktail skewer or cocktail stick is a short cylindrical stick, made of wood or sometimes metal, that has a somewhat sharp point on one or both ends.
 It is usually used as a skewer for holding decorations (such as cherries) in cocktails and also for serving food such as amuse-bouches at cocktail parties.

 Injuries

 Ingestion of cocktail sticks, or fragments of them, has been known to cause injuries in several parts of the alimentary canal.